tmont/sahara/README.md

 	.bar.foo.message; //"oh hi mark"
 ```

-**NOTE**: When using `registerType`, you *MUST* register a function that
+**NOTE**: When using `registerType`, you *MUST* register a class or a function that
 is a constructor.

 #### Named functions
-By default, Sahara will use the name of the constructor as the resolution key.
+By default, Sahara will use the name of the class or constructor as the resolution key.
 As a means of convenience (as you can see by most of the examples on this page),
 you can also pass the constructor to the `resolveSync()` function instead of
 the resolution key.